-Useful Studio, in their ongoing role advising the school, have recently completed the inventive conversion of a redundant school gym into a new 200-seat theatre for drama and music, the latest development in our innovative low-waste Masterplan for St Mark’s Catholic School in Hounslow.
+We recently completed the conversion of a redundant school gym into a new 200-seat theatre for drama and music, the latest development in our innovative low-waste Masterplan for St Mark’s Catholic School in Hounslow.

-The intelligent refurbishment follows the completion of a new Sports Hall on the grounds, that once complete left behind an acoustically and thermally poor masonry box within the main body of the school.
-In collaboration with the school and aligning with the Masterplan this has been completely reconsidered as a high-performing Drama Theatre for the school and greater community.
-The resultant rich materiality and imaginative approach to servicing now belie the building’s former use.
+The refurbishment follows the completion of a new Sports Hall on the grounds, that, once complete, left behind an acoustically and thermally poor masonry box within the main body of the school.

-Dressed in deep claret and acoustic-baffling bamboo, the Theatre provides temperature-controlled fresh air supply from beneath the fixed seating – an innovative solution that does not compromise space or visitor experience under the loudest noise contours of Heathrow Airport.
+Dressed in deep claret and acoustic-baffling bamboo, the theatre provides temperature-controlled fresh air from beneath the fixed seating – an innovative solution that does not compromise space or visitor experience under the loudest noise contours of Heathrow Airport.

-The scheme provides an entrance foyer, a level performance area, fixed seating, a mezzanine for sound and theatrical control and stage storage underneath.
-Original hard wood flooring has been stripped back for current use and where feasible we have avoided a layering of new finishes avoiding paint and other high maintenance products.
+The scheme provides an entrance foyer, level performance area, fixed seating, a mezzanine for sound and theatrical control and stage storage underneath.
+Original hard wood flooring has been stripped back for current use and, where feasible, we have avoided a layering of new finishes, avoiding paint and other high maintenance products.

 With alumni including Elvis Costello the school are looking forward to continued success in the arts, drama and music.